github/docs/content/copilot/github-copilot-enterprise/copilot-pull-request-summaries/about-copilot-pull-request-summaries.md

 The feature is intended to supplement rather than replace a human's work to add context, and we encourage you to continue adding useful context and let {% data variables.product.prodname_copilot_short %} do the busy work of parsing the code and linking to specific files.
 It remains your responsibility to review and assess the accuracy of information in a pull request that you create.

 ### Provide feedback

+{% note %}

+**Note:** The ability to provide feedback to {% data variables.product.prodname_dotcom %} about {% data variables.product.prodname_copilot_for_prs %} is dependent on enterprise settings.
+For more information, see "[AUTOTITLE](/enterprise-cloud@latest/copilot/github-copilot-enterprise/overview/enabling-github-copilot-enterprise-features#enabling-or-disabling-github-copilot-enterprise-features-for-an-enterprise)."

+{% endnote %}

 If you encounter any issues or limitations with {% data variables.product.prodname_copilot_for_prs %}, you can provide feedback by clicking the "Bad summary" button (a thumbs down icon), which is displayed below the text box after a summary is generated and before you click **Create pull request** or **Update comment**.